 At the start of each half term, children get taught a lesson on one for the areas of online safety.
+Our online safety curriculum derives from Project Evolve.
+The learning is enhanced using websites such as Childnet, BBC Own it and SMART.
 By the time the children leave Ightenhill, we aim for the pupils to be confident on how to protect themselves online.

 The 4 key categories of risk

 Our approach to online safety is based on addressing the following categories of risk: